This week’s question comes from every person buying a home in the dead of winter in Minnesota: “How do you inspect a snow-covered roof?”

 While walking a roof in the summer is usually a straightforward, clean job, I can’t say the same for multiple ladder settings in the winter.
 It’s a pain in the butt to lug a ladder through a snow-covered yard and set it up in multiple locations to do spot-checks on the roof.
 I’m usually sweating through my jacket by the time I’m done doing that in the dead of winter, yet my fingertips are still cold.
 When our clients ask us for a discount because we can’t walk the roof during the winter, we smile and politely say no. And we think to ourselves “we really ought to be charging extra for this…”

 So what’s a buyer to do?

 I’ve discussed the ins and outs of what a home inspector can do with a snow-covered roof, so the next logical question is “What should I do?”
 To help answer this question, we invited a veteran real estate agent onto our podcast, Michael Bartus, to discuss what he does for his clients who buy homes with snow-covered roofs.
 Check it out here:

 Michael’s advice to real estate agents is to do some homework.
 Ask the seller for documentation about the age of the roof, such as receipts and lien waivers.
 Also, research the permit history of the home.
 Were permits even pulled when the roof was replaced?
 While the age of a roof alone will not determine its condition, roofs over 15 years old are of special concern because of insurance problems.

 Unfortunately, there is no perfect answer.
-Michael says that if you’re going to buy a home with a snow-covered roof, you are taking on some risk.
-You’ll have to accept the risk and have a contingency plan if the spring thaw reveals a roof in need of replacement.
+Michael says that if you buy a home with a snow-covered roof, you take on some risk.
+You’ll have to accept the risk and have a contingency plan if the spring thaw reveals a roof needing replacement.
 If you can’t tolerate that level of risk, your best option is to wait until spring to purchase a home.